 Take inspiration from the latest trends in bathroom design for your renovation project.

 However, that doesn't mean you can't create a trend-led space.
-Bathroom trends are subtler than in other rooms in your home, meaning that you can still take influence from the latest and greatest styles, without your bathroom falling out of fashion in a year or two.
+Bathroom trends are subtler than in other rooms in your home, meaning that you can still take influence from the latest and greatest ideas without your bathroom falling out of fashion in a year or two.

-Image: Stone and Ceramic Warehouse
+Image: Lusso Stone

 Image: Mandarin Stone

 Whether fabricated panels or worktops made from natural or composite stones, or effect-style porcelain tiles, such as these Rosaline pink marble effect tiles from Mandarin Stone, homeowners are embracing styles with ornate patterning in chasing a truly unique interior for their home.
 From marbles with bold, statement veining to the growing popularity of terrazzo, there's more than one way to embrace this trend in your bathroom.

 As we're spending more time in the bathroom, brands are incorporating more technology into these spaces.
 And for good reason..
 According to Home Edit, searches for smart mirrors and bathroom TVs are up hugely year on year, meaning there's a real appetite for making bathrooms work smart, as well as integrating media into the space.

 In this Dandy Plus bathroom from Scavolini, the aluminium Task Bar has an integrated smart speaker, but also has soap dish and towel rail suspended from it keeping the design practical.